pupil-labs/pupil-docs/src/invisible/the-forge/multiple-rim.md

 ## Final results
 And that's all, folks!
-Relax and grab a cup of coffee while waiting for the enrichments to be done (it may take several minutes, depending on how long is the recording).
+Relax and grab a cup of coffee while waiting for the enrichments to be done (it may take several minutes, depending on how long are the recordings).
 Once everything is finished, from the Project Editor view you can visualize how the gaze is simultaneously mapped both on the recording and the reference images (as shown in the video at the very beginning of this guide).

-From the Enrichment view, you can visualize heatmaps of each reference images, as it follows:
+From the Enrichment view, you can visualize heatmaps of each reference image, as follows:

 |<img src="../../media/the-forge/cupboard-img.png"/>|<img src="../../media/the-forge/cupboard-overlay.png"/>|
 |---|---|